datanav/docs/technical/tripletex-tripletex.rst

 ---------------------------------------
 Before any synchronization can take place, a link between a Tripletex Customer and a Tripletex Contact must be established.

-A new Tripletex Contact will be created from a Tripletex Customer if it is connected to a Tripletex Orderline that is synchronized into Tripletex.
+A new Tripletex Contact will be created from a Tripletex Customer if it is connected to a Tripletex Order, or Orderline that is synchronized into Tripletex.

 Once a link between a Tripletex Customer and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.